payload/sidescroller/README.md

 # sidescroller

-* point your browser to index.html and play a simple side scrolling shooter!
+* point your browser to [the game](http://payload.github.com/) and play a simple side scrolling shooter!
 * game design is still in progress, but it is allready kind of fun!

 ### using